Week of Prayer for Christian Unity: Evolution

-Abbé Paul Couturier of Lyons, France, who has been called "the father of spiritual ecumenism", had a slightly different approach from that of Father Wattson, a convert to Roman Catholicism from Anglicanism.
+Abbé Paul Couturier of Lyon, France, who has been called "the father of spiritual ecumenism", had a slightly different approach from that of Father Wattson, a convert to Roman Catholicism from Anglicanism.
 He advocated prayer "for the unity of the Church as Christ wills it, and in accordance with the means he wills", thereby enabling other Christians with differing views of the Petrine ministry to join in the prayer.
 In 1935, he proposed naming the observance "Universal Week of Prayer for Christian Unity", a proposal accepted by the Catholic Church in 1966.
 Father Couturier's message influenced a Sardinian nun, Blessed Sister Maria Gabriella of Unity, whose deep, prayerful, sacrificial devotion to the cause of unity is held up by Rome as an example to be followed.

 In 1941, the Faith and Order Conference changed the date for observing the week of unity prayer to that observed by Catholics.
 In 1948, with the founding of the World Council of Churches, the Week of Prayer for Christian Unity became increasingly recognised by different churches throughout the world.

 In 1958, the French Catholic group Unité Chrétienne and the Faith and Order Commission of the World Council of Churches (a body which includes, among others, most of the world's Orthodox churches as well as many Anglican, Baptist, Lutheran, Methodist, Reformed, United and Independent churches) begin co-operative preparation of materials for the Week of Prayer.
 The year 1968 saw the first official use of materials prepared jointly by the Faith and Order Commission and the Pontifical Council for Promoting Christian Unity, representing the entire Catholic Church.
 Collaboration and cooperation between these two organizations has increased steadily since, resulting recently in joint publications in the same format.